cb372/scalacache/README.md

 In the above sample, the retrieved User object will be evicted from the cache after 60 seconds.

-## How it works
+#### How it works

-Like Spring Cache and similar frameworks, Cacheable automatically builds a cache key based on the method being called.
-However, it does *not* use AOP.
-Instead it makes use of Scala macros, so most of the information needed to build the cache key is gathered at compile time.
-No reflection or AOP magic at runtime.
+Like Spring Cache and similar frameworks, ScalaCache automatically builds a cache key based on the method being called, and the values of the arguments being passed to that method.
+However, instead of using proxies like Spring, it makes use of Scala macros, so most of the information needed to build the cache key is gathered at compile time.
+No reflection or AOP magic is required at runtime.

-### Cache key generation
+#### Cache key generation

 The cache key is built automatically from the class name, the name of the enclosing method, and the values of all of the method's parameters.